CFP National Championship 2025-26 Odds: Hook‘em Horns?

-As teams continue their preparations for the upcoming football season, the 2025-26 College Football Championship odds are available!
+With football season finally underway, the 2025-26 College Football Championship odds have been updated online!
 The futures markets suggest we should have a competitive season in the first year of the 12-team playoff.

 The Ohio State Buckeyes are favored to repeat, but the Texas Longhorns and Penn State Nittany Lions aren’t far behind.
 Let’s evaluate the latest CFP odds and analyze the top favorites before I share my College Football Championship predictions.